vickertan/shoppingtrackingapp/README.md

-# shoppingtrackingapp
+# Description

-Shopping tracking app
+A brand new version of Shopping Tracking App.